John Riordan: Spreading hockey gospel, the Corkman in an Ivy League of his own

 “From my house to my grandparents’ house was about a mile and two thirds of the way there was Harlequins.
 And we spent all our time there," he said.
 "Some of my earliest memories are playing hockey, you know, being three or four and my mom coaching primary school teams at St. Luke's and me hitting the ball against the fence while she was coaching.

-“My dad and my brothers still play.
+“My dad and my brother still play.
 When you walk into Harlequins, my grandparents' names are all over the wall as you enter.
 So hockey was very much our family sport.

 “And then when I was about 16, people in the club were telling me ‘you know, it's kind of time to start giving back to the club’.
 So myself and a couple other people around my own age started coaching and one thing led to another.”